glen-buecker/ou_library_homework/README.md

 [JSON Placeholder Photos API link](https://jsonplaceholder.typicode.com/photos)

+*Note: the documentation for the photos api is not super detailed, so it might help to know you can limit the number of photos retrieved by using the url param "_limit=NUM"*

 ### Cloning repo
 Follow these instructions to clone the starter repo to a local copy.
 1. Clone the following repo to your computer locally: https://github.com/OULibraries/web_development_assignment